River-Mochi/AdjustSchoolCapacity/README.md

 - Simplified Chinese, Traditional Chinese

 ## Compatibility notes
-- **No Harmony / no reflection.**
-- Avoid using multiple mods that change school capacity at the same time.

 - Safe to remove anytime.
 For clean vanilla numbers: set all sliders to **100%**.
+- No Harmony / no Reflection; safer more reliable on game patch days.
+- Avoid using multiple mods that change school capacity at the same time.

 ## Settings file
 `ModsSettings/AdjustSchoolCapacity/AdjustSchoolCapacity.coc`